 "One of the main issues women still have to deal with in Germany is the lack of respect, acknowledgement, and appreciation of the hard work they are doing and capable of doing.
 And I am not only referring to women in higher positions / women who are trying to get there, but also to those who are raising our future, our next generations or those doing it all at the same time — mothers.
 It's frustrating that we still have to fight for equality in this day and age.
 The (super) powers each women carries in herself are limitless and those should be treated and celebrated as such.
 It is our AND our country's duty to create an environment in which every little girl feels like there aren't any limitations to who she wants to become, and we have to make sure (whatever it takes) that each one of them will be rewarded in the same way the other sex would be."

 — Dominique Booker, founder Positiv / Negativ, spokesperson for POC in Germany

-"I still feel that as a woman of colour in 2017, one of our biggest issues is stereotyping.
-It's disappointing to see how far we still have to go to prove ourselves, and a lot of women of colour still don't feel they have a voice.
-As a country we should make the effort to and bring marginalised women into mainstream attention, and while doing so we should make sure we eliminate the nonsense stereotypes."
+"I still feel that as a woman of color in 2017, one of our biggest issues is stereotyping.
+It's disappointing to see how far we still have to go to prove ourselves, and a lot of women of color still don't feel they have a voice.
+As a country we should make the effort to bring marginalized women into mainstream attention, and while doing so we should make sure we eliminate the nonsense stereotypes."

-— Olive Duran, Berlin-based Black Lives Matter Organiser
+— Olive Duran, Berlin-based Black Lives Matter Organizer

 "Some of us have now the right to vote, love, work, travel, choose.
-We won't stop making noise until all women will have the same freedom, no matter what class, race, sexual orientation or gender they belong to."
+We won't stop making noise until women will have the same freedom, no matter what class, race, sexual orientation, or gender they belong to."